Skip Sub Menu

 B. Mandatory Assessment

-1. Poor academic performance;
+1. Sudden poor academic performance;

-4. Diversion of controlled substances; and
+3. Diversion of controlled substances; and

-5. Acts which violate the law or Drake University Alcohol and Controlled Substance Use Policy (Appendix A, Code of Student Conduct).
+4. Acts which violate the law or Drake University Alcohol and Controlled Substance Use Policy (Appendix A, Code of Student Conduct).

 Concerns regarding behavior as outlined above that are raised by faculty, staff or other students should be directed to the CPHS student affairs officer.
 The CPHS student affairs officer will then determine whether a formal, professional assessment for chemical dependency is required.